pall-g/pine-marten-camera-trap-protocols/README.md

 7. analyses time to first detection using a time-to-event approach, with non-detected stations treated as right-censored observations, and compares protocols using a log-rank test; and
 8. analyses time to first revisit using Kaplan-Meier curves, a log-rank test, a Cox model and restricted mean survival time.
+9. repeats the event-rate and revisit analyses using a 60-minute independent-event threshold as a sensitivity analysis.

 Detection rates are analysed using a negative-binomial generalised linear model that accounts for trap effort, whereas time to first detection is analysed using a censored time-to-event approach that retains stations without detections.